ThoughtWorks-SEA/developer-training/docs/backend/express-async-await.md

 We will need to put it into a _try/catch block_ to catch the error and pass it to error handlers.

-Notice that we call `next(err)` instead of immediately sending an error response back to th client.
+Notice that we call `next(err)` instead of immediately sending an error response back to the client.
-As in the [error handling examples](express-error-handling.md) as shown previously, we should make use of error handling middleware so that our error handling code is easier to manage.
+As in the [error handling examples](backend/express-error-handling.md) as shown previously, we should make use of error handling middleware so that our error handling code is easier to manage.

 ```js
 const getBlogPost = async (req, res, next) => {